-TCU Transition Priorities for the Trump Administration
+TCU Priorities for the 2020 Presidential Candidates

 About Tribal Colleges and Universities

 In a bold expression of sovereignty, American Indian tribal governments began chartering their own institutions of higher educationTribal Collegesin the late 1960s.
-Today, 37 Tribal Colleges and Universities operate more than 75 campus sites across 16 states, serving more than 160,000 American Indians and Alaska Natives each year in place-based academic and community outreach programs.
+Today, 36 Tribal Colleges and Universities operate more than 75 campus sites across 16 states, serving more than 160,000 American Indians and Alaska Natives each year in place-based academic and community outreach programs.
 Nurtured by and in turn nurturing the land, languages, cultures, and the distinct peoples who created them, TCUs are among the most dynamic components of the American higher education system.

 AIHEC is the Tribal Colleges and Universities.
 Our Board of Directors is comprised of the presidents of our accredited member institutions.
 We advocate for stable and sufficient federal funding for both institutional operations and academic and community enhancing programs at TCUs.
 We work to sustain and increase funding for our colleges that are funded under the Tribally Controlled Colleges and Universities Assistance Act of 1978, and other relevant legislation and to identify new sources of funding throughout the federal government to advance the collective mission of our member institutions.